sunfounder/raphael-kit/docs/source/scratch/scratch_1.1_wand.rst

 .. image:: media/1.1_LED1.png
   :width: 300

 This is an event block whose trigger condition is to click on the green flag on the stage.
-A trigger event is required at the beginning of all code, and you can select other trigger events in the **Events** function of the **block palette**.
+A trigger event is required at the beginning of all codes, and you can select other trigger events in the **Events** category of the **block palette**.

 .. image:: media/1.1_events.png
   :width: 300

-For example, we can now change the trigger event to a click on the magic Wand in the stage area.
+For example, we can now change the trigger event to a click on the sprite.

 .. image:: media/1.1_LED2.png
   :width: 300